Say cheese! The Cheez-It Bowl name has been a hit

 For the Fiesta Bowl organization, which runs the bowl game, the marriage made sense.
 This is the first year of a multi-year deal for the Kellogg Company brand being the title sponsor of what had been called the Cactus Bowl from 2015-17.

-But nothing screams college football – or college – more than snack food.
+Maybe a new name for the game will help too.
+Nothing screams college football – or college – more than snack food.

 “They were looking for a bowl game to build their brand around and we happened to be the right bowl,” said Scott Mullins, chief marketing and sales officer for the Fiesta Bowl.